 Image credit: theownerbuildernetwork.co

 Pebbles are your number one choice if you’re considering a mosaic walkway in your lawn or garden.
-The gradation of these colors is mesmerizing.
-Check out more mosaic walkway ideas at theownerbuildernetwork.co.
+I find the gradation of these colors mesmerizing.
+Check out more mosaic walkway ideas at theownerbuildernetwork.co, the place to be for DIY projects.

 What to Consider When Designing a Front Walkway?

-Here are some factors to consider when you’re designing a front walkway.
+Here are some factors to consider when you’re considering one of the front walkway ideas I mentioned above.

 Budget

 Whether you like it or not, the cost of materials will have a great impact on your decisions, when designing your walkway.
-As a homeowner, you should discuss your budget with the architect or builder who will execute your walkway.
+I suggest you discuss your budget with the architect or builder who will execute your walkway ideas.
 They might come up with more affordable options that you haven’t thought of.

 Style

-Flowing, naturalistic walkways work well with rustic designs.
-You can easily install stepping stones, mulch, or pallet wood over natural grass and you’ll be good to go.
+I’ve found that flowing, naturalistic walkway ideas work well with rustic designs.
+Install stepping stones, mulch, or pallet wood over natural grass and you’ll be good to go.

-With modern house designs, you can always choose simple and sleek lines that complement the clean look.
+With modern house designs, choose simple and sleek lines that complement the clean look.
 Mosaic pebbles can be used to create a custom design to suit your avant-garde home structure.

 If you are trying to coordinate the look of your winter holiday porch with the look of the front walkway, it might be harder but also possible.